nus-cs2103-AY1617S2/addressbook-level4/docs/KIT User Guide.md

 ### 2.4	Marking a task as done: `done`

 Congratulations!
-Now that you have completed a task and would like to mark it as done, you can do so by using `done` function.
+Now that you have completed a task and would like to mark it as done, you can do so by using the `done` function.

 Description: Marks the task at the specified `INDEX`. <br>